langroid/langroid/docs/blog/posts/local-llm.md

 - You could run many instances of the same or different models and combine their responses.
 - Local LLMs can act as a privacy layer, to identify and handle sensitive data before passing to remote LLMs.
-- Some local LLMs have intriguing features, for example llama.cpp lets you constrain its output using grammar.
+- Some local LLMs have intriguing features, for example llama.cpp lets you constrain its output using a grammar.

 ## Running LLMs locally